We may earn affiliate commissions for the recommended products. Learn more.

 Access management

 Access management allows Passwd admins to set up an in-depth system of roles.
 This system can get access to various passwords for different roles, like editor, viewer, and autofill only.
-Despite issues that allow the autofill-only role to still view the password in the app, I think it’s fair to say that Passwd’s robust role management system is one of the best features the app has to offer.
+Given these features' robustness, I think it’s fair to say that Passwd’s role management system is one of the best features the app offers.

 Password generation

 Password generation has become a must-have for password managers, and Passwd lets you generate passwords that are 4 to 50 characters long.
 You can pick between uppercase or lowercase letters, symbols, and numbers.
-Unlike some competitors, Passwd doesn’t offer word-based password generation, but given their limited utility when using a password manager, this is not a dealbreaker by any means.
+Unlike some competitors, Passwd doesn’t offer word-based password generation, but given their limited utility when using a password manager, this is more of a nitpick than anything else.
 Overall, the password-generation options were good enough for me.

 Passwd password generator